arangodb/docs/3.5/http/analyzers.md

   `stopwords` provided then the value from the environment variable `IRESEARCH_TEXT_STOPWORD_PATH` or if undefined then the current working directory
-- `noAccent`: boolean (optional) apply accent removal, default: true
+- `accent`: boolean (optional) preserve accent in returned words, default: false
-- `noStem`: boolean (optional) do not apply stemming on returned words,
+- `stemming`: boolean (optional) apply stemming on returned words,
-  default: false
+  default: true